shampy911/best-pineapple/content/pages/blog/what-to-know-if-you-haven't-traveled-in-a-while.md

 excerpt: travelling guide
 seo:
   title: What to Know if You Haven’t Travelled in a While
-  description: What to Know if You Haven’t Travelled in a While
   robots: []
   extra: []
 subtitle: Travel guide